If you buy something through a link on this page, we may earn a small commission. How this works.

 Horseflies are difficult to avoid in the summer, as their habitats are widespread.
 There are some practical steps, however, that a person can take to reduce the risk of horsefly bites:

-- Keep skin covered with long-sleeved clothing that is light in color.
+- Keep skin covered with shoes, long pants, and long-sleeved tops that are light in color.

 - Avoid perfumed cosmetic products, as these may attract flies.